-Research from Lancaster University in the United Kingdom revealed a clear link between a toddler’s ability to perform mouth movements required for lip licking and bubble blowing and the ability to acquire and develop language (Alcock, 2006).
+Research from Lancaster University in the United Kingdom revealed a link between toddler’s ability to perform mouth movements required for lip licking and bubble blowing and the ability to acquire and develop language (Alcock, 2006).

 Playing with bubbles is a great way to interact with your children and encourage the skills observed in this study.